jameshanlon/cheese/cheese/pages/home-surveys.md

 <a class="anchor" name="pricing"></a>
 ## Pricing

-Below are our prices for various sizes of home; note that rooms means reception rooms plus bedrooms.
+Below are our prices for various sizes of home.
+Please note that **main rooms** means any large space in the house, including living rooms, kitchens, dining rooms, bedrooms and conservatories, but not bathrooms or utility spaces, for example.

 We do offer **free surveys** to households on low incomes.
 We assess eligibility for free surveys on a case-by-case basis.
 It will be useful for us